Unite in St Mungo’s

 Your union now needs you to be vote ready to defend your T&Cs.

 Strike action is always a last resort.
-We will only ever, but with senior management refusing to budge, we need to be ready.
+We will only ever trigger a ballot when all avenues of negotiation have been exhausted.
+And with senior management refusing to budge, we need to be ready.

 Help us show senior management how serious you take their attack on your T&Cs.